r-lib/ellipsis/README.md

   - `check_dots_unnamed()` warns if any components of `...` are named.
-    This allows you to collect arbitrary unnamed arguments, warning if the user mispells a named argument.
+    This allows you to collect arbitrary unnamed arguments, warning if the user misspells a named argument.

   - `check_dots_unused()` warns if `...` is used.
 This allows you to use `...` to force the user to supply full argument names, while still